Rose syrup made with dried rose blossoms is so easy to make and can add some delicious floral flavor to cocktails and other drinks.

-This rose syrup is just like a basic simple syrup recipe but just with added rose blossoms.
+This rose syrup is just a basic simple syrup but just with added rose blossoms.
 Its sweet and gives an excellent floral flavor and fragrance to cocktails.

 A simple syrup is made with equal parts water and sugar and then cooked down until the sugar is dissolved and the mixture thickens slightly and coats the back of a spoon.

 Rose syrup is so easy to make!
 There are just a few easy steps.